microsoft/xaml-standard/README.md

 This repository contains the principles and definition of XAML Standard.

 XAML Standard is a vocabulary spec that defines a standard XAML vocabulary.
-Frameworks that support XAML standard will be able to share common XAML based UI definitions.
-At this time,
+Frameworks that support XAML standard can share common XAML based UI definitions.

-- XAML Standard is not a library, rather it is a vocabulary spec
-- The goal is to have the first version (XAML standard 1.0) supported in Xamarin Forms, UWP as well as in WPF (.NET Framework).
+The goal is for the first version, XAML Standard 1.0, to be available later this year.
+Post specification plans include support of XAML standard in Xamarin Forms and UWP.

 ## How to engage, contribute and provide feedback

 This spec is being designed in the open.
-We are in the early stages of defining the spec right now, you should start seeing details popup in this repository as they get defined.
-We encourage you to start a discussion or give us direct feedback by [filing an issue](https://github.com/Microsoft/xaml-standard/issues)
+We are in the early stages of defining the spec right now, you can see a draft of XAML Standard 1.0 getting defined [here](docs/v1draft.md).
+We encourage you to start a discussion or give us direct feedback by [filing an issue](https://github.com/Microsoft/xaml-standard/issues) or [starting a proposal](https://github.com/Microsoft/xaml-standard/labels/proposal)

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).